VishnuDileesh/AI-Haiku-Poet-Flask-Gemini/README.md

 # Haiku Generator

 A simple web application that generates nature-themed haikus using Google's Gemini AI model.
 The application takes a theme as input and creates a beautiful haiku based on that theme, leveraging the power of Gemini 1.5 Flash for creative poetry generation.
+All generated haikus are stored in a SQLite database for persistence.

 ## Features

 - Web-based interface for easy interaction
 - Generates unique nature-themed haikus using Gemini AI
 - Fast response times using Gemini 1.5 Flash model
+- SQLite database storage for all generated haikus
 - Simple and intuitive user experience

 ## Prerequisites